daniel-furman/lwMCMC/README.md

 ---

-Parameter space sampling with lightweight MCMC powered by NumPy and Metropolis Hastings.
+Parameter space sampling with MCMC, with the option to compare a from-scratch NumPy approach and one powered by the PyMC3 package.

+For example, below, see Bayesian inference results for an Experimental Geophysics regression problem.

-Posterior distributions with sigma contours | MCMC fit with a slope prior on the linear model :---------------------------------:|:----------------------------------------:
+Posterior distributions | MCMC model fit :---------------------------------:|:----------------------------------------:
 ![](examples/data/grid_ice.png) | ![](examples/data/ice_scatter.png)

-Recovered parameter constraints for a power law flow model for ice compaction in nature via power law creep (see ice creep literature).

-* The grid entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections with one and two sigma modeling error contours.
+* The grid entries reveal the 1-dimensional posterior distributions of our parameters after setting our prior beliefs, as well as the pairwise projections with one and two sigma error contours.

 * With the slope parameters's 1.8 +- 0.225 prior, the Bayesian inferred slope is 1.70 +- 0.17.